MarcelHB/devguide/book.md

     * Everything else: There are lots of less common ones, so read the available texts or comments, at least.
 For any custom ones, well, read through.
 * Generally assume that the use of trademarks and patents is not granted unless explicitly stated.
 So do not use them until then.
 * For asset licenses, there are also some to know about &ndash; since you as a software engineer will also choose an icon or data set, or presentation banner from time to time:
-    * [Creative Commons Licenses](https://creativecommons.org/) (CC) &ndash; An organization that helps artists of all kind to pick a well-defined license with global acceptance for their work.
+    * [Creative Commons Licenses](https://creativecommons.org/) (CC) &ndash; An organization that helps artists of all kind to pick a well-defined license with global acceptance for their work, also used by Wikipedia.
 There are some identifiers that easily allow you what fits:
         * _BY_: mention the author(s)
         * _SA_: _share alike_, modifications are legal only when subject to the same conditions of the CC license
         * _NC_: not allowed to be used in commercial contexts
         * _ND_: do not modify
     * [GNU FDL](https://www.gnu.org/licenses/#FDL): The concept of a copyleft in the context of books and documentation.
 The old default of Wikipedia articles.
-    * [Open Database License](https://opendatacommons.org/licenses/odbl/1-0/): Think of CC-BY-SA for collections of data.
+    * [Open Database License](https://opendatacommons.org/licenses/odbl/1-0/): Think of CC-BY-SA for collections of data, like _OpenStreetMap_ does.
     * _Fair use_: The concept of fair use is known to some countries such as the US.
 It allows a fairly limited use of some otherwise protected work but you should not assume a right to claim _fair use_ under general conditions, and outside of these countries.
 * If you are generally interested in picking an open source model for you, let tools help you guiding through, for [software](https://creativecommons.org/choose/) and for [assets](https://choosealicense.com/non-software/) ([CC](https://creativecommons.org/choose/)).
 * Mention your license situation in some well-known locations like the Readme, a package meta-data file, and the whole texts and 3rd parties in well-known files to look for, such as a `LICENSE`, `COPYING` file or around an _About ..._ section.